naasking/PithyDOM/README.md

-# PithyJS
+# PithyDOM

-A small, concise DOM library for modern browsers and IE9+ that currently stands at 706 bytes minified+gzipped.
+A small, concise DOM library for modern browsers and IE9+ that currently stands at 1,702 bytes minified and 721 bytes minified+gzipped.

 ## DOM Querying